spookylukey/pyastgrep/README.rst

    $ pyastgrep './/Call/func/Attribute'

-The following will match individual positional arguments to a method call named ``encode``, where the arguments are literal strings or numbers.
+Individual positional arguments to a method call named ``encode``, where the arguments are literal strings or numbers.
 Note the use of ``Call[…]`` to match “Call nodes that have descendants that match …”, rather than matching those descendant nodes themselves.

 .. code:: bash